BGP100/LOLCODE-Guide/Statements.md

       &lt;code to execute in this block&gt;
 OIC
 </pre>
-All of the above statements can be written in the same line separated by commas like −
+All of the above statements can be written in the same line separated by commas like:
 <pre>
  BOTH SAEM NAMES AN "Name", O RLY?
    YA RLY, VISIBLE "My name is ABCD"